enrike/ehu-abstractions/readme.txt

 ehu/timed_spigot : allows incomming values to pass through only every N milliseconds ehu/follow : follows values with delay.
 Eases discontinuities in streams of numbers ehu/elastic_follow : follows (elastically) values with delay.
-Eases discontinuities in streams of numbers ehu/envelope : just wraps envgen adding some controls. outputs an envelope line.
-It is mainly used to control the envelope of a sound but also any other value (for eg. control the xloc of a video). ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard)
+Eases discontinuities in streams of numbers ehu/envelope : just wraps envgen adding some controls. it works as a kind of timeline sequencing object. ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard)

 + audio abstractions :